SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/fastly/fastly_audit_waf.md

 uuid: c2faea65-1eb3-4f3f-b895-c8769a749d45
-name: Fastly Audit logs
+name: Fastly WAF Audit logs
 type: intake

 ## Overview

-Fastly audit logs tracks activities related to your corp and your sites like user creation, rule creation, site configuration changes.
+Fastly WAF audit logs tracks activities related to your corp and your sites like user creation, rule creation, site configuration changes.

 !!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.